 To avoid your hands or other objects near your face causing discomfort, remove jewelry before you go to sleep.
 Place a supportive pillow directly underneath your head and try not to allow your hands to touch your face while sleeping.

-Bruxism, or teeth grinding, is a relatively common sleep disorder that affects about 10 percent of adults.² Although you might not realize that you grind your teeth while you sleep, a common sign that you suffer from this condition is regularly waking up with a sore jaw or a headache.
+Sleep bruxism, or teeth grinding, is a relatively common sleep disorder that affects about 8 percent of adults, and is a common cause of sore teeth².
+Although you might not realize that you grind your teeth while you sleep, a common sign that you suffer from this condition is regularly waking up with a sore jaw or a headache.

-Along with overnight and morning pain, teeth grinding can lead to other problems, such as eroded tooth enamel and damaged fillings and crowns.
-If you think you suffer from bruxism, schedule a visit with your dentist and explore some solutions, such as wearing a mouth guard while you sleep.
+Along with overnight and morning pain, teeth grinding may lead to other problems, such as eroded tooth enamel and damaged fillings and crowns.
+If you think you suffer from bruxism, schedule a visit with your dentist to find out how to stop grinding your teeth, such as wearing a mouth guard while you sleep.

 Identify the cause of the pain in your teeth

-Waking up with soreness in your teeth or jaw is unpleasant.
-In most cases, however, the cause can be easily determined.
-If you suspect teeth grinding, gum disease, or cavities are causing your oral distress, consult with your dentist to pinpoint the cause and find a healthy solution.
+It can be difficult to determine how to sleep with a toothache, and waking up with soreness in your teeth or jaw is unpleasant.
+In most cases, however, the cause can be easily determined by a dentist.
+If you suspect teeth grinding, gum disease, or cavities are causing your oral distress, consult with your dentist to help pinpoint the cause and find a healthy solution.
 If you have concerns about your current dental insurance coverage for treatments, it is important to review your policy.